 Important: Under the new NCC rules, you can only make non-concessional contributions if you have a total superannuation balance of less than $1.6 million (which is a different concept to the $1.6 million transfer balance cap on pension transfers – refer earlier in article).
 For more information on the $100,000 NCC cap, see SuperGuide articles New $100,000 cap: Cut to non-concessional contributions cap and Non-concessional contributions: 10 facts about new $100,000 cap.

-Reminder: If you’re planning to make significant non-concessional (after-tax) contributions which trigger the bring-forward rules, then you need to be aware of transitional rules that come into effect for the 2017/2018 financial year, and potentially for the 2018/2019 financial year (for more information, see SuperGuide articles Bring-forward rule: 10 super facts you should know and Non-concessional contributions: 10 facts about new $100,000 cap.
+Reminder: If you’re planning to make significant non-concessional (after-tax) contributions which trigger the bring-forward rules, then you need to be aware of transitional rules that come into effect for the 2017/2018 financial year, and potentially for the 2018/2019 financial year (for more information, see SuperGuide articles Bring-forward rule: A definitive super guide and Non-concessional contributions: 10 facts about new $100,000 cap.

 For lower-income earners, the ATO continues to pay the Low Income Super Contribution, which is a refund of contributions tax into an individual’s super account.
 If you earn less than $37,000 and concessional contributions are paid into your super account, either by your employer or yourself, you can expect a refund of up to $500 a year for the contributions tax deducted from the super contributions.
 The threshold of $37,000 applies to your ‘adjusted taxable income’, which includes non-SG concessional contributions, net investment losses and several other items.
 The extension of this measure beyond July 2017 will cost $1.6 billion over 4 years.
 For more information, For more information on this policy, see SuperGuide articles Super tax refund for lower-income earners extends beyond June 2017 and Superannuation tax refund: 10 things you should know.